 Volunteer with us today and we guarantee that you will do more than add another stamp to your passport.
 You will become a vital part of a community constantly striving to improve.
 You will have the opportunity to bring football to life and shape the feet that will lead the future, and in doing so, you will also help to raise the standard for the use of sport as a tool for youth education, health and development.

-So if you are ready to join our team here in South Africa, and to help us continue to provide excellent youth-focused HIV/AIDS prevention, care treatment and support, please check our vacancies or contact Stefan Kunze for further information.
+So if you are ready to join our team here in South Africa, and to help us continue to provide excellent youth-focused HIV/AIDS prevention, care, treatment and support, please check our vacancies or contact Stefan Kunze for further information.

 I had the opportunity to volunteer with WhizzKids in South Africa in 2012.
 Originally I'd committed to a 4-month term, but after just a week of learning of WKU, seeing the need and impact the work had, and meeting some of the South African kids, I knew 4-months would not be enough and nor was 6!
 It was incredible to see the heart and energy behind WKU and the daily impact they make in South African kids and families.
 It was definitely an experience of a lifetime being part of it.
-I'm excited to see the long term success of the program!
+I'm excited to see the long term success of the programme!

 My eighteen months at WhizzKids United was one of the most enjoyable and rewarding times in my life.
 From the first day, the whole team makes volunteers very welcome and the mixture of South African and international staff work well together.

 Being there over the World Cup was a once in a lifetime, helping to organise holiday camps, taking programme graduates to games and feeling the buzz in the country, as well as dancing to Shakira’s Waka Waka every day, was something I had never experienced before and hope that the momentum that built during the tournament has not disappeared and will help affect long term change.